 Speaking of siblings, you may also want to discuss shared responsibility for caregiving, financial or otherwise, if you have brothers and sisters.
 This can help prevent resentment from arising later if one of you is taking on more of the financial or emotional burdens associated with caring for aging parents.

 If your parents took out a reverse mortgage to provide income in retirement, itâs also important to discuss the implications of moving to a nursing home.
 Reverse mortgages generally must be repaid in full if long-term care means moving out of the home.
 In that instance, you may have to sell the home to repay a reverse mortgage.

 Filial responsibility laws could hold you responsible for your parentsâ medical bills if theyâre unable to pay whatâs owed.
 If you live in a state that has these laws, itâs important to know when you may be subject to them.
 Helping your parents to plan ahead financially for long-term needs can help reduce the possibility of you being on the hook for nursing care costs unexpectedly.

 Tips for Estate Planning

-- Consider talking to a financial advisor about the financial implications of inheriting assets.
-If you donât have a financial advisor yet, finding one doesnât have to be complicated.
-SmartAssetâs financial advisor matching tool can help you connect with professional advisors in your local area in minutes.
+Consider talking to a financial advisor about what filial responsibility laws could mean for you if you live in a state that enforces them.
+If you donât have a financial advisor yet, finding one doesnât have to be a complicated process.
+SmartAssetâs financial advisor matching tool can help you connect, in just minutes, with professional advisors in your local area.
 If youâre ready, get started now.